Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 2. Bucharest

-3. Maramure?
+3. Maramure

-On your visit here, go to the Merry Cemetery in S?pân?a, famous for its colorful tombstones inscribed with humorous epitaphs.
-It’s a rare and touching celebration of life and death through folk art and local storytelling.
+During your stay here, visit the Merry Cemetery in Săpânța, where the colorful tombstones painted in bright colors with witty inscriptions about the person.
+It is touching, differentiated, and a unique celebration of life and death through folk art and local storytelling.

 4. The Danube Delta